strimzi/proposals/06x-new-kafka-roller.md

    - If the timeout is reached, proceed to the next step and check if any of the nodes need to be restarted.

 4. Group the nodes into the following categories based on their state and connectivity:
    - `RESTART_FIRST` - Nodes that have `NOT_READY` or `NOT_RUNNING` state in their contexts.
-The group will also include nodes that we cannot connect to via Admin API.
+The nodes that we cannot connect to via Admin API will also be put into this group with its reason updated with `POD_UNRESPONSIVE`.
    - `WAIT_FOR_LOG_RECOVERY` -  Nodes that have `RECOVERING` state.
    - `RESTART` - Nodes that have non-empty list of reasons from the predicate function and have not been restarted yet (Context.numRestartAttempts == 0).
    - `MAYBE_RECONFIGURE` - Broker nodes (including combined nodes) that have an empty list of reasons and not been reconfigured yet (Context.numReconfigAttempts == 0).